d-morrison/IntroStatActivities/06-L04-inference-1cat_CI-simulation.Rmd

 * Confidence interval

-To review these concepts, see Chapter 5 in your textbook, focusing on Sections 5.1 through 5.3.
+To review these concepts, see Chapters 10 & 14 in your textbook.

 ### Helper-Hinderer